jamesbryer/Currency-Converter-REST-API/README.md

-# To access the frontend, load the update page with no query string
+# To access the frontend (part-c of assignment), load the update page with no query string